 For children who have securely met the end of year objectives they will be assessed as achieving greater depth (GD) for their age group.
-Rather than moving onto the next year's curriculum these children will work on 'securing' their knowledge through the application of skills in different contexts - they will be deepening their learning.
+Rather than moving onto the next year's curriculum these children will work on 'securing' and 'deepening' their knowledge and understanding through the application of skills in different contexts.